People are arrested for

 This firm represents clients charged with domestic violence and other violent

 crimes throughout the state of Texas.
-To find out more about this firm's
+To find out more about The Law Offices

 Houston Violent Crimes Lawyer page.